-[Editor’s note: Tim Price, London-based wealth manager and frequent Sovereign Man contributor, is filling in while Simon travels to Puerto Rico today.]
+[Editor’s note: Tim Price, London-based wealth manager and frequent Sovereign Research contributor, is filling in while Simon travels to Puerto Rico today.]

 As Mark Twain is purported to have once said, “Predictions are hard, especially about the future.”

 And with this principle in mind, libertarian Harry Browne advocated a four-factor portfolio to protect investors “no matter what the future brings”.

 Such a portfolio would have to cater to at least four separate economic outcomes: